Breast Surgery Butcher: A Sign Of Things to Come?

 09 May, 2017

 10 years ago Ian Paterson was an esteemed surgeon.
-Now, his career lies in ruins and he faces prison as a result of thousands of unnecessary and dangerous operations he carried out, both privately and through the NHS.
-Paterson was recently (28th April 2017) found guilty of needlessly operating on nine different women and one man, but it is believed that he operated unnecessarily on hundreds, if not thousands of other victims.
+Now, his career lies in ruins, and he faces the next 20 years of his life in jail as a result of thousands of unnecessary and dangerous operations he carried out, both privately and through the NHS.
+Paterson was found guilty of needlessly operating on nine different women and one man, but it is believed that he operated unnecessarily on hundreds, if not thousands of other victims.
 His motives for these operations are unknown, although they are presumed to be financial as Paterson received money for carrying out these operations privately and from NHS funds.

 However, despite the widespread nature of his crimes, there was a seven-year delay in stopping Paterson.
 Concerns relating to his work raised by a senior clinician in 2003 were not dealt with for another four years.
 Furthermore, he was suspended by a previous employer in 1996, yet 2 years later he was employed by the Heart of England NHS Trust.
 An internal report into his conduct in 2004 made recommendations, however these were not acted upon, neither by the NHS or the private hospitals he worked within.
 Spire Parkway was notified in 2004 that NHS investigators were looking into Paterson, yet he continued to work there until mid-2011 when he was excluded from the NHS trust, and he was finally suspended by the GMC in 2012.
 As a result of his suspension 642 patients had to be recalled.
 This meant that victims of Paterson who had believed they had survived breast cancer then faced the additional ordeal of being recalled by the NHS to see if their treatment had been enough.
 Of the 1207 patients who were given a mastectomy by Paterson, including ‘cleavage-saving’ operations, 675 have since died.
 Although the cause of death in these cases has not been released, it is assumed that the majority died due to Paterson’s negligence.
 A further 68 patients have seen a return of their cancer due to his methods.